dromara/newcar/README.md

 $ pnpm install
 ```

-Then, you need to select frameworks, you can use your favorite framework.
+Next, select your preferred framework.

-### Install
+### Installation

 ``` shell
 $ pnpm add newcar
 ```

-And then, you need to install CanvasKit-WASM's file.
-You can use your manager to install `canvaskit-wasm`, but there we use the file on CDN for fast.
+You will also need to install CanvasKit-WASM.
+For quick setup, we recommend using the CDN version.

-### Initialize
+### Initialization

 ```typescript
 import * as nc from 'newcar'